Cocoa bean: Chocolate production

 To produce 1 kg of chocolate, around 300 to 600 cocoa beans are processed.
 The beans are roasted, cracked, and deshelled, resulting in pieces called nibs (the cotyledons, of which beans generally contain two), which are ground into a thick paste known as chocolate liquor or cocoa paste.
 The liquor is processed into chocolate by adding cocoa butter, sugar, and sometimes vanilla and lecithin.
 Alternatively, cocoa powder and cocoa butter can be separated using a hydraulic press or the Broma process.
 Treating cocoa with an alkali produces Dutch process cocoa, which has a different flavor profile than untreated cocoa.
 Roasting can also be done on the whole bean or nib, affecting the final flavor.
-Most nibs are ground, using various methods, into a thick, creamy paste, known as chocolate liquor or cocoa paste.
-This "liquor" is then further processed into chocolate by mixing in (more) cocoa butter and sugar (and sometimes vanilla and lecithin as an emulsifier), and then refined, conched and tempered.
-Alternatively, it can be separated into cocoa powder and cocoa butter using a hydraulic press or the Broma process.
-This process produces around 50% cocoa butter and 50% cocoa powder.

 Cocoa powder may have a fat content of about 12%, but this varies significantly.
 Cocoa butter is used in chocolate bar manufacture, other confectionery, soaps, and cosmetics.

 Treating with an alkali produces Dutch process cocoa, which is less acidic, darker, and more mellow in flavor than untreated cocoa.
 Regular (non-alkalized) cocoa is acidic, so when cocoa is treated with an alkaline ingredient, generally potassium carbonate, the pH increases.
 This can be done at various stages during manufacturing, including during nib treatment, liquor treatment, or press cake treatment.

 Another process that helps develop the flavor is roasting, which can be done on the whole bean before shelling or on the nib after shelling.
 The time and temperature of the roast affect the result: A "low roast" produces a more acid, aromatic flavor, while a high roast gives a more intense, bitter flavor lacking complex flavor notes.

+The sum of all ingredients derived from dried, shelled cocoa beans is often expressed on chocolate products as the cocoa percentage, these being legally defined as total dry cocoa solids (see also Types of chocolate#Legal definitions).
+Confusingly, the term cocoa solids may also refer specifically to non-fat cocoa solids, which are concentrated in defatted cocoa powder.